ad510/firstest-principle/learning.md

 ## The most badass learning algorithm ever invented

 Machine learning is a really big field, and there are way too many learning algorithms to cover them all here.
 Many of these algorithms exist either to address practical, real-life problems such as performance or perceived theoretical problems such as runtime complexity.
-But if you are a godlike being who is not concerned with either of these worldly problems (and let's face it, we all wish we were), there is really only one learning algorithm you need to know, and it is called Solomonoff induction.
+But if you are a godlike being who is not concerned with either of these problems (and let's face it, we all wish we were), there is really only one learning algorithm you need to know, and it is called Solomonoff induction.
 Mathematicians have more or less proven that it is the best general purpose learning algorithm theoretically possible that we can approximately compute using known physics, and I think it is the most badass learning algorithm ever invented. [delete last sentence?]

 Here's the problem that Solomonoff induction is designed to solve: suppose there is some unknown process generating a sequence of 0's and 1's (also known as a "bitstring") and you want to guess the next digit (or "bit") in the sequence.
 (Sounds familiar?)

 So how might you do that?
 Intuitively you'd think that the next bit will probably continue the same pattern as the previous bits, rather than being something "random."
 But how can you tell how "random" a bitstring is?
 A subjective but really effective way of doing that is by figuring out what are the [lengths of the shortest computer programs](https://en.wikipedia.org/wiki/Kolmogorov_complexity) that output that bitstring.
 So let's use this idea to assign a probability to every bitstring.

 First we need a way to randomly generate computer programs that produces shorter programs more often than longer programs.
 Easy!
-Take 2 fair coins and flip them.
-If the first coin is heads then write a 0; otherwise write a 1.
-If the second coin is heads then flip both coins again; otherwise stop.
+Flip 2 coins.
+If the first coin lands heads then write a 0; otherwise write a 1.
+If the second coin lands heads then flip both coins again; otherwise stop.
 The resulting bitstring is our *computer program*.
-(We normally read computer code as text, but it is stored on computers as a bitstring.)
+(We normally read computer code as text, but it is [stored on computers](https://en.wikipedia.org/wiki/Character_encoding) as a bitstring.)

-Now we need this computer program to output a bitstring.
+Next we need this computer program to output a bitstring.
 Simple!
 Save the computer program as a binary file and run it using a deterministic interpreter for your favorite programming language, perhaps Python or JavaScript.
 (It doesn't matter which language, as long as it's [Turing complete](https://stackoverflow.com/questions/7284/what-is-turing-complete#7320) and has something like print or console.log that prints to the console.
 Also you should let the program use unlimited time and memory.)
 Of course, almost all randomly generated computer programs will have a syntax error, but that's OK because there is still a chance that the program will run and print something.
 As for the text that the program prints to console (which can also be represented as a bitstring), how about we call it the *console output*.

-At this point, we can assign a probability to every bitstring you might see in the simulation.
+Now we can assign a probability to every bitstring you might see in the simulation.
 If you generate and run random computer programs, over and over again for the rest of your life and [a long time beyond](https://en.wikipedia.org/wiki/Heat_death_of_the_universe), we can define the [*algorithmic probability*](http://scholarpedia.org/article/Algorithmic_probability) of a bitstring to be the number of *console outputs* so far (counting duplicates) that *begin* with the bitstring in question, divided by *total* number of console outputs so far (counting duplicates), as the number of programs that finish running approaches infinity.

 Finally, you can use these concepts to predict whether you'll see a 0 or 1 next.
 According to [*Solomonoff induction*](http://lesswrong.com/lw/dhg/an_intuitive_explanation_of_solomonoff_induction/) ([alternate link](http://twistedoakstudios.com/blog/Post5623_solomonoffs-mad-scientist)), the probability of seeing a 0 next is: